 Anyway, The Chiang Mai Thai Farm cooking class starts off by diving into the market, where you get to pick out tiny treasures that you will soon get to transform into tastebud gold.

-This recipe is forgiving, so boldly substitute chicken for beef, pork or tofu, and sneak in additional veggies in addition to eggplants, such as cauliflower, broccoli and potato.
+This recipe is forgiving, so boldly substitute chicken for beef, pork or tofu, and sneak in extra veggies in addition to eggplants, such as cauliflower, broccoli and potato.

 Wherever you take it, your result should be tastebud gold: